International Centre for Settlement of Investment Disputes: Tayeb Benabderrahmane v. Qatar case

 In 2022, Franco-Algerian consultant Tayeb Benabderrahmane initiated arbitration proceedings before ICSID against the State of Qatar.
 He invoked a breach of the 1996 France–Qatar bilateral investment treaty as well as general principles of international law.
 The dispute was registered under ICSID case reference ARB/22/23.

 The claimant argued that he had been arbitrarily detained for 307 days in Doha starting in January 2020, without effective consular assistance and without access to independent legal counsel.
 He alleged that he was subjected to physical and psychological pressure before being released in October 2020 on condition that he sign a confidentiality protocol with financial penalties.
 In 2025, the United Nations Working Group on Arbitrary Detention concluded that his deprivation of liberty was arbitrary and in violation of the International Covenant on Civil and Political Rights.

 On 31 May 2023, the Doha criminal court sentenced Benabderrahmane in absentia to death by firing squad for espionage.
 This judgment, of which the claimant only learned months later, became a central element in the arbitration.
 Seized of a request for provisional measures, the arbitral tribunal constituted under ICSID adopted, on 20 December 2023, a procedural order requiring Qatar to suspend the execution of the death sentence pending the final award.

 This decision has been considered a notable precedent in investment law: rarely has an arbitral tribunal been called upon, even provisionally, to address the effects of a death penalty imposed by a national court.
 Several observers see this as an extension of the scope of protection offered by investment arbitration, encompassing the safeguarding of an investor’s fundamental rights alongside the protection of their assets.

-The arbitration remains ongoing in 2025.
+The arbitration remains ongoing in 2026.

 Criticism

 ICSID has sometimes been the target of criticism about grossly inequitable judgements.
 Notably, Jeffrey Sachs suggested that the US$5.9 billion judgement against Pakistan in relation to rights presumed by Tethyan Copper Company amounted to a "flawed and corrupt investment arbitration process".
-The Pakistan Supreme Court had voided a transaction entered into by Balochistan Development Authority finding in favour of Antofagasta PLC of Chile and Barrick Gold Corporation of Canada.
+The Pakistan Supreme Court had voided a transaction entered into by Balochistan Development Authority finding in favour of Antofagasta plc of Chile and Barrick Mining of Canada.
 Nevertheless, others have suggested this amount is a fair reflection of the fact that a potentially extraordinary asset (Reko Diq Mine) had effectively been seized seemingly without good reason.